henleyb/henleyb/README.md

 ##### I have been learning coding solo for a number of years on and off and through various languages.
 It's only in the last 3 or so years that I've really commited to making coding a larger part of my life after realising that I didn't want to be a professional photographer when I was 50.
 I'd rather be sitting with a cup of coffee in a comfy chair than doing 14 hour days in the rain with a load of camera gear.

-##### I could benefit from being around more seasoned developers who also have a passion for code.
+##### I could benefit from being around more seasoned developers who also have a love for code.
 You'll hopefully be a team with at least one or two devs that go to events and meetups and also enjoy going out socially as a team.

 ##### My main experience is with HTML, CSS (SCSS), JavaScript, React, Node, C#, Java, T-SQL.
 I am focusing on levelling up my HTML, CSS, JS and React at the moment before moving on to others.